nixpig/jobworker/REQUEST_FOR_DISCUSSION.md

 The cgroup will be created before the process starts, using the naming pattern: `jobworker-{UUID}`, and limits configured before the process is placed in it.
 The cgroup will be automatically cleaned up after the process exits.

-The cgroup file descriptor will be passed to the process in `exec.Cmd` via the `SysProcAttr.CgroupFD` attribute to ensure the process is atomically placed in the cgroup during fork/exec, which will guarantee no opportunity for the process to violate the configured limits and prevent any child processes from escaping.
+The cgroup file descriptor will be passed to the process in `exec.Cmd` via the `SysProcAttr.CgroupFD` attribute to ensure the process is atomically placed in the cgroup when the process is exec'd, which will guarantee no opportunity for the process to violate the configured limits and prevent any child processes from escaping.

 ##### CPU